-- 1. Asterisk () grades are not automatic nor are they a right.
-Students should make every effort to complete assigned work within the semester and should not assume that an asterisk grade will be granted. - 2.
-Students are expected to contact their instructors as soon as problems occur and attempt to work through the problems during the semester.
+1. Asterisk () grades are not automatic nor are they a right.
+Students should make every effort to complete assigned work within the semester and should not assume that an asterisk grade will be granted.

 1 "F" (79-0) for all Doctor of Philosophy degrees